-Dig Deeper: Blockchain in Insurance: 10 Practical Use Cases
+Dig Deeper: Blockchain in Insurance: 10 Possible Use Cases

 Let’s face it, investing doesn’t look anything like the dramatizations of it we’re all so familiar with in media and pop culture.
 When it comes to stocks, people running around, yelling, looking like they’ve won the lottery, or gambled their life savings away is only a tiny segment of the enormous amount of trades that occur on a daily basis.
 These days, everything is digital.
 And that’s not to say that it’s now humans shouting at computers instead of on the trading floor, a vast majority of the digital trades that occur today are driven by sophisticated trading algorithms and digital systems that automate much of the work that used to require human decision making.
 It’s become so dependent on the speed of digital transactions in fact, that investment firms fight for real estate with the shortest distance of fiber optic cable between their office and key trading servers.

 The rise of digital trading has created a number of new risk factors that investors have to consider.
 The first being security.
 Any kind of hack or data breach could quickly reveal intellectual property that could damage a firm’s ability to compete in the market.
 Similarly, DDoS attacks could interrupt a firm’s ability to do business.
 According to a report from Neustar, 92% of businesses that fell prey to a DDoS attack experienced an accompanying theft.
 Blockchain-based platforms could help secure not only internal data but also trading networks.
 By distributing transactions across a broader network, blockchain could help disincentivize hacks and make disruptions an infrequent occurrence.